aliutg/stripe2020/README.md

 The CLI will print a webhook secret key to the console.
 Set REACT_APP_STRIPE_WEBHOOK_SECRET to this value in your .env file.

 You should see events logged in the console where the CLI is running.
-- Log the events in a locally stored file
+- Log the events in a locally stored file:

 ```bash
 stripe listen --events=payment_intent.succeeded >> log.txt